Candela C-8: The New Electric 'Flying' Boat Everyone Is Talking About

 The production variant of the electric luxury boat made its debut on 5 January at the CES 2023 in Las Vegas.

-The price of Candela C-8 starts at USD 390,000 (THB 13697576.48 approx.).
+The price of Candela C-8 starts at USD 390,000 (MYR 1762019.80 approx.).
 Test driving opportunities for the Candela C-8 are available at 10 locations in as many countries, including Sweden, Finland, Austria, Switzerland, Italy, New Zealand, Hungary, Spain, France, and the US.

 The company says that “due to high demand” the deliveries for orders currently placed are projected to be completed in the first half of 2024.